rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-29-rapidcloud-io-overview.markdown

  1. Build and manage networks
  1. Define environment variables

-We'll go into each of these topics in greater detail, to show you how Rapidcloud can make deploying your Java web application an easy intuitive experience.
+We'll go into each of these topics in greater detail, to show you how rapidcloud.io can make deploying your Java web application an easy, intuitive experience.